-Similarly, data on the average annual and cumulative income effect and valuation changes over the fifteen year period from 2001 to 2015 are provided in Table 2a.
-Data for net interest income and valuation changes related to U.S. participation in the SDR Department of the IMF during fiscal years 2013 through 2015 are provided in Table 2b.
+Similarly, data on the average annual and cumulative income effect and valuation changes related to U.S. participation in the SDR Department of the IMF over the 16 year period from 2001 to 2016 are provided in Table 2a.
+Data on net interest income and valuation changes during fiscal year 2016 are provided in Table 2b.